Marginalising over Stationary Kernels with Bayesian Quadrature: RESULTS

 \subsection{Experiment setup}

-The experiments were conducted on a single Nvidia Titan V GPU.
-In all cases data is preprocessed so that the training targets have unit variance, and the training inputs lie in the range [0, 1] in all dimensions.
-We then report the Root Mean Squared Errors (RMSE) of the mean function of the predictive posterior as well as the Log-Likelihoods (LL) of the predictive posterior on held out test data after training each model for a fixed training time budget.
+The experiments were conducted on Nvidia Titan V\footnote{Comparisons to BaNK and VSSGP, and ablation studies.} and Nvidia GeForce GTX 1080\footnote{Comparison to FKL.} GPUs.
+We report the Root Mean Squared Errors (RMSE) of the mean function of the predictive posterior as well as the Log-Likelihoods (LL) of the predictive posterior on held out test data after training each model for a fixed training time budget.
 Since the cost of likelihood evaluations depends on the dataset size, so does the training budget.
 The numbers given indicate either mean performance or mean performance and standard deviation.

 We compare our approach of MArginalising Spectral KERnels As DEnsities (MASKERADE)\footnote{https://github.com/saadhamidml/maskerade} to models previously proposed in the literature including VSSGP \citep{gal_improving_2015}, BaNK \citep{oliva_bayesian_2016}, and FKL \citep{benton_function-space_2019}.
 Results for the first two algorithms are directly taken from the papers.
 FKL hyperparameters were set to the defaults for the \texttt{spectralgp}\footnote{https://github.com/wjmaddox/spectralgp} Python package, with the $\omega_{max}$ (maximum frequency) argument modified to match the Nyquist frequency of the dataset.